MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 **Windows authentication broker**

 Once the Windows authentication broker workflow is enabled, you can sign in or add accounts to Visual Studio as you normally would, via the Account Settings dialog **(File > Account Settings…)**.
+Web Account Manager(WAM) simplifies the sign in experience by allowing users to log in with accounts known to Windows, such as the account signed into your Windows session.

 :::image type="content" source="media/vs-2022/add-personalization-account-wam.png" alt-text="Add additional accounts to Visual Studio with the Windows authentication broker workflow.":::